Gorton: Governance

 The former municipal borough of Manchester was created in 1838 and elevated to a city in 1853.
 Part of Gorton township was included in the city in 1890.
 The remaining part of the township became an Urban District of the administrative county of Lancashire in 1894.
 A small part of the urban district was transferred to the city of Manchester in 1901 and the remaining area was fully incorporated into Manchester in 1909.
+Since boundary reviews in 2018, it is part of the Gorton and Abbey Hey ward, and local services and government are run by Manchester City Council.

 Gorton formed part of the Manchester Gorton parliamentary constituency, comprising Gorton North, Gorton South, Fallowfield, Longsight, Levenshulme, Rusholme and Whalley Range wards.
-Since boundary reviews in 2018 the Gorton area is covered within a single electoral ward – Gorton and Abbey Hey.
-Father of the House and Britain's longest serving backbench MP, Sir Gerald Kaufman, represented the Gorton area (Ardwick followed by Manchester Gorton) for 47 years until his death in February 2017.
+Father of the House and Britain's longest serving backbench MP, Gerald Kaufman, represented the Gorton area (Ardwick followed by Manchester Gorton) for 47 years until his death in February 2017.
 He was followed by Afzal Khan.
-Following Boundary changes that took effect following the July 4th 2024 General Election, the area is now covered under the Gorton and Denton constituency.
+Following Boundary changes that took effect following the July 4th 2024 General Election, the area is now covered under the Gorton and Denton constituency, held by the Green Party's Hannah Spencer.